Temporary Restraining Orders

 Who Can Be Restrained?

-In many states, you can seek a domestic violence restraining order against a current or former spouse, boyfriend, girlfriend, domestic partner or civil union partner, co-parent, or any relative.
+In many states, you can seek a domestic violence restraining order against a current or former spouse, boyfriend, girlfriend, domestic partner, civil union partner, co-parent, or any relative.
 If the person who is hurting, threatening, or harassing you does not fit into one of the covered categories, you may be able to get another kind of temporary protective order, such as a harassment or stalking protection order.
 Your local court can help you determine the proper forms to file.

 How to File a Temporary Restraining Order